 - Some reasons they stay hypothetical are because: In physics, quantum particles such as tachyons have unknown limits (Heisenberg’s uncertainty principal) because a tachyon’s speed can’t be quantified.
 They also violate causality since they could theoretically be sent into the past.
 Heisenberg’s uncertainty principle states that the more precisely the position of some particle is determined, the less precisely its momentum can be known, and vice versa.
 Tachyons as hypotheticals, retain many unknowns.
 This makes it a challenging particle to predict or manipulate.

 - Tachyons and time travel are often linked since nothing else has ever been believed to move faster than the speed of light.
 In the quantum world, however, it is a possibility.
 Because it can’t be proven or disproven, it remains in limbo.
 This example provided by Dr. Sten Odenwald sheds a bit of light on time travel and tachyons.
 His diagram shows that because of a tachyon’s speed, it is possible to send them into the past.
-The video below expands upon the notions of time travel:

 Let’s imagine for a moment that tachyons are real.